 The Organ Donation Research Consortium (ODRC) was created in 2010 to improve the management of organ donation through investigator-initiated research, and provide a national forum for continuing education about research methods.
-The inaugural organizational meeting of the ODRC was an open-invitation conference attached to the AOPO Annual Meeting in Baltimore in June 2010.
+The innagural organizational meeting of the ODRC was an open-invitation conference attached to the AOPO Annual Meeting in Baltimore in June of 2010.

 We aim to co-operatively develop protocols that benefit from the diverse expertise and advice of the ODRC membership.
 In so doing, we aim to merge scientific rigor with clinical relevance to organ donor research, initially within the constraints of rapid completion potential, easy multi-OPO feasibility and affordable with limited resources.